 The town of Bansko and the region are famous for a large number of landmarks that are worth seeing, as they are truly unique – not only for Bulgaria but also for Europe and the world.

-There are natural phenomena as well as museums and architectural reserves here that can be used to create a very interesting “historical route” – from our modern history through the Renaissance, the Middle Ages up to about 2000 years before the new era.
+Natural phenomena, museums and architectural reserves allow us to create an interesting “historical route” that starts from the recent modern history, passes through the Renaissance, continues through the Middle Ages and dates back to about 2000 BC.

 The natural landmarks around Bansko are breathtaking